arashnm80/arashnm80.github.io/handbook/quotes.md

 - Don't be sorry, be better.
 - Wealth is having assets that earn while I sleep.
 - I'm not gonna make money by renting out my time.
 I'm gonna do it by my mind.
+- Everybody and everything in the world is a compass for me.
+A reminder of where I want to be and where I'm not.